 A Sunset Vineyard Hike

 Tuscany is famous for its vineyards - miles and miles of them as you explore the countryside and drive the scenic roads.
 But did you know you could get out into the vineyards for a closer look?
-We met Beppe, our guide for an afternoon picnic and hike through the vineyards.
-It was a perfect way to spend the afternoon.
+We met Beppe, our guide for an afternoon picnic and hike through the vineyards, a perfect way to spend the afternoon.
 We hiked along the Tignanello vineyards of the famous Antinori estate and Beppe talked about the soil and the vines.
-The sun was setting by the time we reached our destination on the far side of the hill, and he brought out a perfect little picnic from his backpack complete with wine that took the edge off our growing hunger.
+The sun was setting by the time we reached our destination on the far side of the hill, and he brought out a perfect little picnic from his backpack complete with wine that took the edge off our growing appetites.
 Dinner was waiting for us at Macinello so we headed back, where Massimo was preparing to grill his famous Bistecca Fiorentina!

 Organic, Sustainable Farming in Maremma

 Maremma is a lesser-visited and more rustic part of Tuscany where we visited Tenuta di Paganico, an agricultural and livestock breeding estate.
-Originally purchased in the 1920s by a Tuscan family, the farm is now owned by a vegetarian oddly enough, who believes in a productive, sustainable, organically influenced livestock farm.
+Originally purchased in the 1920s by a Tuscan family, the farm is now owned by, oddly enough, a vegetarian who believes in a productive, sustainable, organically influenced livestock farm.

 The farm raises three breeds of cattle - Maremmana, Chianina, believed to be one of the oldest breeds in existence, and Limousin, a huge heavily muscled French breed.
 They also raise Cinta Senese, the black and white belted Tuscan pigs.
 Although each has its own unique characteristics, they're known for high quality meat, especially here where they are raised organically.